Veykril/tlborm/src/syntax-extensions/hygiene.md

 Hygiene is an important concept for macros, it describes the ability for a macro to work in any context, not affecting nor being affected by its surroundings.
 In other words this means that a syntax extension should be invocable anywhere without interfering with its surrounding context.

+In a perfect world all syntax extensions in rust would be fully hygienic, unfortunately this isn't the case, so care should be taken to avoid writing syntax extensions that aren't fully hygienic.
+We will go into general hygiene concepts here which will be touched upon in the corresponding hygiene chapters for the different syntax extensions rust has to offer.

+&nbsp;

+Hygiene mainly affects identifiers and paths emitted by syntax extensions.

 This is best shown by example:

 Let's assume we have some syntax extension `make_local` that expands to `let local = 0;`, then given the following snippet: